data-slinky/data-slinky.github.io/_portfolio/2_UIUC_affiliation_network.md

 I got the idea for this project when a friend was looking for a thesis advisor.
 Since he was in ECE, he had to find an advisor within the department or a faculty affiliated.
-There isn't a great way to find who is affiliated with who besides going through the department website and looking at people's bio so I thought making a network visualization would be useful and fun thing to do.
+There isn't a great way to find who is affiliated with who besides going to the department website and looking at people's bio so I thought making a network visualization would be useful (and fun) thing to do.

 # How I did it